 British teenager jailed in Dubai killed in London car crash months after release

+British teen jailed in Dubai killed in London car crash months after release

-A British teenager who was jailed in Dubai for having a sexual relationship with a 17-year-old girl has died in a car crash three months after he was released, a campaign group has said.
+A British teenager who was jailed in Dubai for having a sexual relationship with a 17-year-old girl has died in a car crash three months after he was released.

 Marcus Fakana, 19, died in hospital in the early hours of Friday after police tried to stop a vehicle at around 12.52am in Tottenham, north London.